The internal languages of univalent categories: The Internal Language of Toposes

 \begin{defi} We define the bicategories of various classes of toposes and of their corresponding comprehension categories.
 In \Cref{tab:topos-local-prop}, we define the local properties that we use.
 The bicategories of toposes and comprehension categories are defined in \Cref{tab:topos-bicat,tab:topos-comp-cat-bicat}.
 Each of these is defined as the total bicategory of the displayed bicategory in the right column. \end{defi}

-Since the local properties $\EltopP$ and $\EltopNNOP$ do not say anything about exponentials, they only express that a univalent locally Cartesian closed category is a topos (with a natural numbers object),.
+Note that one can show that the category of sets is a $\prod$W-pretopos, and a topos if one assumes resizing axioms~\cite{rijke:2015}.
+Since the local properties $\EltopP$ and $\EltopNNOP$ do not mention exponentials, they only express that a univalent locally Cartesian closed category is a topos (with a natural numbers object).
 Using the material in this section we directly obtain internal language theorems for each of these classes of toposes.